-I am an assistant professor in the School of Computer Science in University College Dublin.
 I teach in the Beijing-Dublin International College (a joint college with Beijing University of Technology) on both the Internet of Things Engineering and Software Engineering degree courses.
-I am affiliated with the CeADAR Centre for Applied Data Analytics.
-My principal research interests are in the areas of data analytics, information retrieval, digital forensics, multi agent systems, and wireless sensor networks.
+I am a funded investigator on the Crop Optimisation through Sensing, Understanding and Visualisation (CONSUS) project and am affiliated with the CeADAR Centre for Applied Data Analytics and the UCD Forensics and Security Research Group.
+My principal research interests are in the areas of information retrieval, digital forensics, data analytics, multi agent systems, and wireless sensor networks.

 ACRE (Agent Conversation Reasoning Engine) was the subject of my PhD thesis, which was entitled ``Internalising Interaction Protocols as First-Class Programming Elements in Multi Agent Systems''.
 I have also contributed to the Agent Factory and ASTRA projects.